fabiofranchino/blog/_posts/2019-01-29-how-to-make-a-client-side-search-engine-with-vue-and-lunr.md

 This is a little tutorial about making a search/filter [Vue.js](https://www.vuejs.org/) component using the powerful [Lunr.js](https://lunrjs.com/) library.

 **A little disclaimer:** I've purposely avoided any CSS styles also keeping minimal the HTML markup, using Vue without the CLI, to focus only on the logic and integration part for simplicity.
+I thought Vue.js learners may find this way useful.

 ## A little Vue.js app